ujwalakavya/Machine-Learning/README.md

 # Machine-Learning-Projects
-Welcome to the repository for ML Projects, these assignments cover a broad spectrum of machine learning concepts and practical applications using Python library.
+Welcome to the ML Projects repository!
+These projects explore a wide range of machine learning concepts and practical applications using Python libraries.

 ---